Best Practices to Strengthen VPN Security

 Make It Phishing-Resistant MFA

-VPN security is vastly improved by using passwordless authentication methods that completely remove shared secrets.
+VPN security is vastly improved by using phishing-resistant MFA and passwordless authentication methods that completely remove shared secrets.
 This makes it impossible for attackers to guess or steal authentication factors and much harder to spoof identity.
 Specifically, passwordless authentication based on FIDO standards provides robust defense against phishing, man-in-the-middle (MitM) attacks and hacking attempts by eliminating insecure methods like SMS or OTPs.
 Moreover, since it’s based on public-key cryptography, it ensures there are no server-side shared secrets vulnerable to theft in case of a breach.

 Implement Access Control and Least Privilege: